 - Add the drained pasta and stir until evenly combined.

-- Serve immediately (very creamy) or pour into prepared baking dish, top with additional 2 cups of shredded sharp cheese.
+- Serve immediately (very creamy) or pour into the prepared baking dish, top with additional 2 cups of shredded sharp cheese.
 Bake for 20-25 minutes or until the top is golden brown and the casserole is bubbly.
 Sprinkle top with fresh parsley and serve!

 Fans Also Made: